CM4all/beng-proxy/doc/control.rst

   - ``SITE``: optional identification or name of the site this resource belongs to
   - ``CACHE_TAG``: Mark a cache item with this tag (an opaque string)

+- ``EXPIRE_TCACHE_TAG``: Expire (invalidate) all cache items (and other resources referenced by them, such as child processes) within an arbitrary amount of time chosen by the recipient.
+Payload is a CACHE_TAG.

+  This combines ``TCACHE_INVALIDATE`` with ``FADE_CHILDREN`` and can be used if this affects thousands of child processes.
+By allowing the recipient to choose an arbitrary delay, it avoids congesting the server with bulk process restarts.

 - ``ENABLE_NODE``: Re-enable the specified node after a failure, remove all failure/fade states.
 The payload is the node name according to :file:`lb.conf`, followed by a colon and the port